-The apartment we selected was near the Plaza España and the city’s old bull ring, now a shopping center.
-It was just a few minutes away by metro from the historic district, including many of the Antoni Gaudi buildings we wanted to see, and the tourist magnet of La Rambla.
+The apartment we selected was near the Plaza España and the city’s old bull ring, converted to a rather unique shopping center after bull fighting was banned in 2012.
+And it was just a few minutes away by metro from the historic district, including many of the Antoni Gaudi buildings we wanted to see, and the tourist magnet of La Rambla.

 Two Don’t Miss Cultural Gems: The Picasso Museum and Palau de la Musica